-This ability to communicate a vision of ensuring everyone gets a present on Christmas eve and then influence others to follow him is what product people have to do.
+This ability to communicate a vision of ensuring everyone gets a present on Christmas eve and then influence others to follow him is what product owner has to do.
 We don’t have the authority like a project manager but need to use influence to achieve outcomes.

 Let me explain the key differences between product vs project…

 What is Product vs Project Management?

 Product management is an organizational function that guides every step of a product’s lifecycle: from development to positioning and pricing, by focusing on the product and its customers first and foremost.https://www.atlassian.com/agile/product-management

 - Developing Strategy: Creating a Product Roadmap and defining Metrics

 - Communicating Plans: Communicatre vison and roadmap, status reports on product progres, sprint reviews